chsxf/mfx.wiki.mirror/Lifecycle-of-a-Request.md

 ## Request Lifecycle

 Requests in MFX goes through several stages before a response is provided.
-These steps are mostly handled by the [[Core Manager]].

 1. Route path info extraction from the request URL
 1. Route path info parsing and validation